The Major and Minor Program

 The Physics 5 series (formerly honors 7) has been re-designed to implement interactive and peer-learning techniques and to foster scientific curiosity to better prepare our students for careers in science and technology.
 Topics are ordered in a more logical sequence in the presentation of material.
 As a result, the Physics 5 series does not directly align with the Physics 7 series.
 It is possible to switch from the 5 series to the 7 and vice versa but doing so will require mapping assistance with a Physics Adviser, and possibly a number of additional courses to close topic gaps.
 Consult with Physics Advisers for assistance.
 We recommend the 5 sequence to potential physics majors, who have the appropriate background - high school physics or an equivalent, Math 1A and concurrent enrollment in Math 1B are the minimum requirements, as it enables students who are interested in physics to work together during their freshman and sophomore years in a small classroom setting.

-Physics 89 is required for physics majors (replaces Math 54).
-Students who are planning a double major or a minor with Mathematics and Physics may use Math 54 in lieu of Physics 89; Math majors who are minoring in Physics may use Math 54 in lieu of Physics 89.
+Physics 89 is required for Physics majors.
+The only exceptions are students who are planning a double major with Math and Physics may use Math 54 in lieu of Physics 89; Math majors who are minoring in Physics may use Math 54 in lieu of Physics 89.
 All other double majors and minors are required to complete Physics 89.
-Transfer students may satisfy the requirement with the Math 54 equivalent at their transferring institution, though Physics 89 is still strongly recommended (even if taken P/NP) to provide sufficient math preparation for upper division physics courses.
-Transfer students admitted prior to completion of Math 54 will be required to complete Physics 89 at UCB.
+Transfer students may satisfy the requirement with a Math 54 equivalent at their transferring institution, though Physics 89 is still strongly recommended (even if taken P/NP) to provide sufficient math preparation for upper division physics courses.
+Transfer students admitted prior to completion of a Math 54 equivalent will be required to complete Physics 89 at UCB.

 Physics 77 strongly recommended